suraj44/FantasyOne/drivers/README.md

 So if you go to ```/drivers/update_weekly_score``` , you can update the weekly score of a specified driver using the front end.
 Only weird thing is i had to pass the "response" from the controller to the model because there's absolutely no clean way of passing information from a asychronous function (the callback) to a synchronous function (the controller)

+### 15/10/2018
+Moved the function of redirecting to a particular URL out of model after learning more about how call backs can be used Added functionality for an admin to log in, however as of now there is no admin session.
+Need to create a session using token and then basically finish admin interface in one module and that will be good to go.